 For "black supremacy" to exist, the entirety of Western history would need to change.

-EDIT 6/30/2020: Unfortunately, the massive backlash to Terry Crews' prior "Black Supremacy" tweet in early June seemed to teach him nothing.
+UPDATE July 2020: Unfortunately, the massive backlash to Terry Crews' prior "Black Supremacy" tweet in early June seemed to teach him nothing.

 Again, Terry, "black supremacy" and "#blacklivesbetter" are not valid concerns.
 Nobody is saying or suggesting either of those things.
 You have a massive platform and a voice that many people look to for guidance.
 Instead of using that platform to push respectability politics and fictional notions of "black supremacy," why not promote the Black community's basic human rights in America?